My-joy-in-code/DOSCommand/README.md

 # Fork of TurboPack DOSCommand

 Changes:
-- Using codepage value (default 850 instead of Ansi) for encoding/decoding
+- Using codepage value (actual OEM codepage instead of Ansi) for encoding/decoding
 - The timeout is realized within the DosThread and not via a timer
 - Code added to read the last bytes of stdout after the process has ended